Razumain/one-signature-certs/draft-santesson-one-signature-certs.md

     SignedDocumentBinding ::= SEQUENCE {
     dataTbsHash     OCTET STRING,
-    hashAlg         OBJECT IDENTIFIER,
+    hashAlg         DigestAlgorithmIdentifier,
     bindingType     UTF8String OPTIONAL }

-The dataTbsHash field SHALL contain a hash of the data to be signed.
+The dataTbsHash field MUST contain a hash of the data to be signed.

-The hashAlg field SHALL contain the OID of the hash algorithm used to generate the dataTbsHash value.
+The hashAlg field MUST contain the AlgorithmIdentifier of the hash algorithm used to generate the dataTbsHash value.

-The bindingType field MAY contain an identifier that specifies how the data to be signed is derived from the document to be signed.
-When this field is omitted, the binding type identifier "default" is implied.
+The bindingType field MAY contain an identifier that specifies how the data to be signed is derived from the digital object to be signed.

 ## Defined bindingType identifiers